 The souled vampire jumped from his bed in a single bound.
 He looked around then his jaw dropped in wonder.

 The half-Brachen demon smiled at his friend.
 His blue eyes filled with a strange light that went unnoticed by Angel.

 "Hello Angel.
-The PTB want you to know that they're proud of you.
-They sent me to tell you that the Slayer needs you.
+The PTB want you to know they're proud of you.
+They sent me to tell you the Slayer needs you.
 Go to Sunnydale.
 Find out what's happening.
 Good luck, me boyo."

 "Doyle!
 Come back here!
 What's wrong with Buffy?"
 Angel screamed at the top of his lungs.

 Gunn and Wesley ran into the room with a battle-axe and sword, respectively, gripped in their hands.
 They stood back-to-back, ready to fend off whatever new evil had invaded their home.

 "Angel, are you okay?
 Where are they?"
 The street fighter only saw the vampire standing in the room staring at the ceiling.